mtdukes/evl-analysis/readme.md

 # Early voting location analysis

-WRAL News is working to use early voting locations for 2018 and 2014, as well as voter registration data, to gage the potential impact of changes for the midterms.
+WRAL News used early voting locations for 2018 and 2014, as well as voter registration data, to gage the potential impact of changes for the midterms.
 Among those changes is a [2018 law mandating that early voting locations](https://www2.ncleg.net/BillLookUp/2017/s325) be open from 7 a.m. to 7 p.m. on any day they are open.
 A [subsequent law](https://www2.ncleg.net/BillLookup/2017/H335) restored the last Saturday before early voting.

 Early, or so-called "one-stop," voting locations allow anybody in the county to vote at any location, instead of voting at a specific precinct.